 Neighbors in need

-For more than 30 years, Second Harvest Heartland and our partners have been fighting hunger in Minnesota by making food accessible to those who need it most.
+For more than 30 years, Second Harvest Heartland and our partners have been fighting hunger in Minnesota and western Wisconsin by making food accessible to those who need it most.

 Whether it’s the mother who goes to bed without eating to provide a meal for her kids, veterans reintegrating into society, senior citizens trying to keep up with rising expenses and fixed incomes or students trying to focus on school, no one is immune to hunger and every story is unique.

 Hear some of the real stories of Minnesotans you helped last year.

 On any day of the week, Brenda’s household is bustling with activity.
 There are people coming and going from work, school and Boy Scouts, all at different times of day.
 This might sound familiar to a young family, but Brenda’s situation is a little different.
 Brenda is 77 years old.
 She and her husband are the primary caretakers for their grandsons, alongside their son who works a night shift six days a week.

 With more mouths to feed, Brenda did what any mother and grandmother would do, after only five years of retirement, she went back to work.
 Even with a little extra income, it is still difficult to afford the good food that she needs for her family.